nguyenkien1997/bedrock/docs/install.rst

     $ docker-compose up app assets

-All of the building is handled by the ``docker/bin/build_images.sh`` script and called by Make if you follow the above directions.
+All of the building is handled by the ``Makefile`` script and called by Make if you follow the above directions.
 You **DO NOT** need to do both.

 Local Installation